 Why is IVF necessary?
 Difficulty in getting children is the main reason for the emergence of this procedure.
-However, several reasons such as disorders of the reproductive organs or sexual orientation make this method must be done.
+However, several reasons such as disorders of the reproductive organs or sexual orientation that make this method must be done.

 Since the two terms are the same, there is no difference between IVF and test-tube babies.
 Both in vitro fertilization (IVF) and test-tube baby have the same experience.
 Only the pronunciation is different.

 The procedure of in vitro fertilization or test-tube baby can be quite long.
 However, in general, the stages of IVF procedures can be divided into five processes as follows:

 1. Knowing the Menstrual Cycle

 The first process usually done by doctors to carry out IVF procedures is monitoring the menstrual cycle.
 Data related to menstruation plays an essential role in knowing exactly when the condition of the uterus enters the fertile period to increase the chances of pregnancy.